wethod/learning-center-staging/content/alerts/index.md

 ### Project Status

-If there is a project for which a timesheet is settled but the project status
-This alert is shown to the manager of a project who forgot to update the project status in the last two weeks.
+If there is a project whose timesheet is settled but the project status not then there is this alert in order to remind the manager of a project who forgot to update the [project status]({{< relref "friday/index.md#project status" >}}) in the last two weeks.

 ### Timesheet